Covid 19 coronavirus: United Kingdom and United States record deadliest days

 In the US, more than 1000 people died in just one day, raising its total death toll to 8000.
 More than 30,000 new cases were also confirmed for the first time, pushing its total number of infections above 290,000, according to John Hopkins University.

-The United States has the most confirmed coronavirus cases of any country in the world – more than double the rate of Italy, who has the second most cases.
+The United States has the most confirmed coronavirus cases of any country in the world – more than double the rate of Italy, which has the second most cases.

 Everyone in the United States is now being urged to wear homemade cloth masks to prevent coronavirus cases from skyrocketing further – however President Donald Trump has so far said he will not comply with the request.